Optimizing Trajectories with Closed-Loop Dynamic SQP: Dynamic Programming SQP

-Notice that due to the constraints implicitly embedded within the definition of $\delta V_{k+1}$, $\delta \pi_k^*(0)$ may not be defined, i.e., the tail sub-problem may be infeasible at $\delta x_k = 0$.
-Consequently, the DDP control law terms in~\eqref{ddp_terms} may be \emph{ill-defined} in the constrained setting.
-This observation remains true irrespective of the objective function used to define the DP recursion, as it is the feasibility of the linearized constraints that is paramount.
+Notice that since $\delta V_{k+1}$ is the optimal value of a \emph{constrained} QP, $\delta \pi_k^*(0)$ and the sensitivity matrix $\partial \delta \pi_k^*(0)/\partial \delta x_k$ (paralleling the terms defined in~\eqref{ddp_terms}) may be \emph{ill-defined}, for instance when the tail sub-problem is infeasible at $\delta x_k = 0$.
+This is a consequence of the linearized constraints, irrespective of the objective function used to define the DP recursion.

-Instead, consider the following equivalent re-arrangement of the unconstrained DDP control law in~\eqref{ddp_roll}:
+Instead, consider the following equivalent re-arrangement of the \emph{unconstrained} DDP control law in~\eqref{ddp_roll}: